 In the evening, remember to leave before it gets dark.
 Night falls very fast and you do not want to be on the trail in the dark.

 Hana is a very quiet and sleepy backwater and besides being the Destination of the Road to Hana there is very little for tourists to do in the town.
 We really only use it as a stopover and base to explore the surrounding areas.

 Apart from the few beaches, everything is worth seeing in the area we consider slightly outside of Hana Town and is classed as Hana Highway Stops.
 But the good news here is there is a huge amount to see along the highway and much of it is in the vicinity of Hana.

 Checkout out Full Hana Highway Stops Guide here.

 Have Your Say

 Have you visited the Red Sand Beach at Hana?
-Let us know what you thought?
+Let us know what your thoughts are.
 Was the trail easy to find?
 Did you find it safe or dangerous?
 What did you think of the beach and was the hike worth it?
 Let us know in the comments below.
-We are particularly interested in if you received any hostility from locals?
+We are particularly interested in if you received any hostility from locals.

 The Red Sand Beach Divides opinions so we would love to hear your thoughts on whatever side of the fence you sit.
 Just fire away in the comments.
 And as ever if you have any questions at all just fire away.